swanandp/capistrano-pinned_releases/README.md

 ## Development

-Please fork your copy, and do all your work on a appropriately named branch.
+Please fork your copy, and do all your work on an appropriately named branch.
 After checking out the repo, run `bin/setup` to install dependencies.

 ## Contributing